Emmely2008/Test-Assignment-with-Selenium2/README.md

 _______________
 #### 1) Discuss Pros and Cons with manual versus automated tests

 Manual tests takes longer time to implement but the time is gained be repeating the test again and again.
-We reuse the test in regression test if the test passes we can be assured that the program works.
+We reuse the test in regression testing if the tests passes we verify that the software works when changes to the code is made.

+Pros and cons with automated tests:

 ##### Pros
 - Fast and effective when performing the test.